Honors Capstone Project

 The intervention manifests as five prototypical installations that in some way disintegrate the opacity of the concrete wall.
 These five pieces can be organized and combined to address specific issues at any site that meets the specifications of being divided by the existing separation barrier.
 These prototypes include a seating-and-sunshading system, a parking area, a community garden space, market stalls, and the surveillance tower redesigned and redefined in order to serve either side of the barrier through various programs.

 As the concrete line is repeatedly broken, the impasse that it represents becomes affected by architecture in an entirely new way.

 Ondrich, Laura, "Undermining Impasse: The Role of Architecture in the Israeli-Palestinian Conflict" (2010).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 712.

 Creative Commons License